Complaints can only be made by members of the Association about the Association itself or any of its members.

 - Any decision will be final.

-Details will be retained by the Association for a period of 5 years after which they will be destroyed.
-The 5 years runs from the final decision.
+Details of complaints will be retained by the Association for a period of 5 years after which they will be destroyed.
+The 5 years runs from the date of the final decision.
 Details will be kept for monitoring and statistical purposes.

-The Association needs to consider the best use of its resources and the fact that all members are volunteers and that there are organization that may be better able to deal with any complaints.
-These organisations include; The Law Society, The Solicitors Regulation Authority, The Legal Ombudsman, Legal Aid Agency and the NHS Trusts and Hospitals that regulate matters arising on their premises.
-In addition, every firm will have their own complaints procedure.
+The Association needs to consider the best use of its resources and the fact that all members are volunteers.
+Members of the Association will be reminded that every firm will have their own complaints procedure.
+The Association’s Complaints Policy is the last resort and will consider complaints with a view to referring to other organisations that may be better able to deal with any complaint such as The Law Society, The Solicitors Regulation Authority, The Legal Ombudsman, Legal Aid Agency and the NHS Trusts and Hospitals that regulate matters arising on their premises.

-The MHLA will consider whether to take action against any member of the Association which may include suspending or expelling the member or firm from the Association.
+The MHLA may take action against any member of the Association which may include suspending or expelling the member or firm from the Association.

 Complaint is received and letter sent to all parties: 14 days